devishot/typeahead.js/README.md

 * `dataType` – The type of data you're expecting from the server.
 See the [jQuery.ajax docs][jquery-ajax] for more info.
 Defaults to `json`.

-* `cache` – Determines whether or not the browser will cache responses.
+* `cache` – Determines whether or not JQuery will cache responses.
 See the [jQuery.ajax docs][jquery-ajax] for more info.
+Note however that by default all remote responses are cached for each query.

 * `timeout` – Sets a timeout for requests.
 See the [jQuery.ajax docs][jquery-ajax] for more info.